Fri 31 Jan 2020

 The Foran Equine Irish EBF partnership has significantly boosted prize-money and made the auction series a lucrative proposition for trainers and owners.
 The series is designed to create wide-scale opportunities for horses purchased as a yearling or a 2yo at public auction for €72,000 or less, with allowances for fillies and horses purchased at a lower auction price.

-Nessa Joyce, Irish EBF Manager, said: “This is the fourth year of the series and the results and statistics speak for themselves.
-The average price of all runners in the series is just over €20,000, three of this year’s winners were bought for less than €10,000 and last year’s final winner, the Dermot Weld-trained filly Yulong Gold Fairy, was a €8,000 yearling purchase.
-This tells the story that you can get involved and win races with a modest investment.
-The Foran Equine Irish EBF Auction Series is now an integral part of the racing calendar and with the yearling sales starting next week, the 2019 series should be part of every owners and trainers plans.”
+John O’Connor, Irish EBF Chairman, said: “The record entries for the €120,000 final are a testament to the strength and popularity of the series and it’s a very positive sign for next year’s series, particularly with the yearling sales starting next week.
+The average auction price of runners in the series is just over €23,000 and this tells the story that you can get involved and win races with a relatively modest investment.
+The series is now an integral part of the racing calendar and it should be part of every owners and trainers future plans.”